UtrechtUniversity/spring-fever-scraper/README.md

 ## Contact

-A publication about the results of the analysis performed on the basis of the data scraped is forthcoming (and will be linked here).
+A publication about the results of the analysis performed on the basis of the data scraped using this repository is forthcoming (and will be linked here).
 Otherwise, this repository will no longer be actively maintained.
 Should you nonetheless wish to get in touch, you may do so by opening an Issue.